danielsaidi/MockingKit/README.md

 ## <a name="about"></a>About Mock 'n' Roll

-Mock 'n' Roll is a mock library for Swift, that helps you mock functionality when unit testing.
-You can `invoke` method calls with full argument support, `register` return values for any function and `inspect` executions on your mocks.
+Mock 'n' Roll is a mocking library for Swift, that helps you mock functionality when unit testing.
+You can `register` return values, `invoke` method calls and `inspect` function executions on your mocks.

-Mock 'n' Roll supports mocking functions with optional and non-optional return values, as well as resultless functions.
+Mock 'n' Roll supports functions with optional and non-optional return values, as well as resultless ones.
 It supports values, structs, classes and enums and doesn't put any restrains on the code you write.

 ## Creating a mock